raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 ***Holy Symbol***.
 A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
 Appendix PH-B "Fantasy-Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
 A cleric or paladin can use a holy symbol as a spellcasting focus.
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 ***Holy Water***.
-As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
+As an action, you can splash the contents of this flask onto a creature within 1.5m of you or throw it up to 6.0m, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.
 A cleric or paladin may create holy water by performing a special ritual.
 The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-level spell slot.

 ***Hunting Trap***.
 When you use your action to set it, this trap forms a saw-toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
-Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
+Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 0.9m long).
 A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.

 ***Lamp***.
-A lamp casts bright light in a 15-foot radius and dim light for an additional 30 feet.
-Once lit, it burns for 6 hours on a flask (1 pint) of oil.
+A lamp casts bright light in a 4.5m radius and dim light for an additional 9.0m.
+Once lit, it burns for 6 hours on a flask (0.5L) of oil.
 Lantern, Bullseye.
-A bullseye lantern casts bright light in a 60-foot cone and dim light for an additional 60 feet.
-Once lit, it burns for 6 hours on a flask (1 pint) of oil.
+A bullseye lantern casts bright light in a 18.0m cone and dim light for an additional 18.0m.
+Once lit, it burns for 6 hours on a flask (0.5L) of oil.
 Lantern, Hooded.
-A hooded lantern casts bright light in a 30-foot radius and dim light for an additional 30 feet.
-Once lit, it burns for 6 hours on a flask (1 pint) of oil.
-As an action, you can lower the hood, reducing the light to dim light in a 5-foot radius.
+A hooded lantern casts bright light in a 9.0m radius and dim light for an additional 9.0m.
+Once lit, it burns for 6 hours on a flask (0.5L) of oil.
+As an action, you can lower the hood, reducing the light to dim light in a 1.5m radius.

 ***Lock***.
 A key is provided with the lock.
 Without the key, a creature proficient with thieves' tools can pick this lock with a successful DC 15 Dexterity check.
 Your GM may decide that better locks are available for higher prices.